chiranjivikeshav/DBMS_Restaurants_management/README.md

 ## Eventwave  https://eatswift.onrender.com/

 # Description
- EatSwift is the comprehensive website for food ordering, restaurant registration, and order management.
+ EatSwift is a comprehensive platform for food ordering, restaurant registration, and order management.

 # Installation
 Instructions on how to install and set up your Django project locally.